ibm-cloud-docs/vpc/vsi_is_allowed_use_expression.md

 ```
 {: pre}

 To update an existing custom image with an allowed-use expression, use the `PATCH /images` API command.
 The following example updates an existing custom image with an allowed-use expression for a virtual server instance for GPU count that is greater than one with Nvidia as the GPU manufacturer.
 Secure boot is required.
-The bare metal server allowed-use expression is set to false which prevents the image from being used to provision a bare metal server.
+The bare metal server allowed-use expression is set to false, which prevents the image from being used to provision a bare metal server.

 ```sh
 curl -X PATCH "$vpc_api_endpoint/v1/images/$image_id?version=$today&generation=2" -H 'Content-Type: application/json' -H "Authorization: Bearer $iam_token"  -d '{